 - service dog.

-|Physically much stronger and sturdier||Have the desire to dominate||Less aggressive and not so prone to social dominance||Not suitable for service in the period of bearing puppies and caring for babies|
+|Physically much stronger and stronger||Have a tendency to dominate||Less aggressive and less prone to social dominance||Not suitable for service in the period of carrying puppies and caring for babies|

-|They are unpretentious in their content||It is difficult to control in the presence of bitches during heat||Easier to manage||Less physically and hardy|
+|Unpretentious content||Difficult to control in the presence of bitches during heat||Easier managed||Less strong physically and hardy|

 |Workable all year round||Require more stringent and continuous monitoring||Easier to adapt|